RAIGen: Rare Attribute Identification in Text-to-Image Generative Models: Related Work

-\myparagraph{Bias Mitigation in Diffusion Models} Recent work has increasingly focused on mitigating biases in diffusion models such as Stable Diffusion. \cite{chuang2023debiasingvisionlanguagemodelsbiased} learn projection matrices on text embeddings aligned with fairness attributes, while methods such as \cite{friedrich2023FairDiffusion},\cite{parihar2024balancingactdistributionguideddebiasing} use classifier-free guidance to steer generations without retraining.
-A key limitation is their reliance on predefined minority attributes, assuming known targets for mitigation.
-In contrast, our approach is orthogonal: we seek to uncover minority attributes that are already encoded in the model but systematically underexpressed.
+\myparagraph{Bias Mitigation in Diffusion Models} Several methods mitigate biases in diffusion models such as Stable Diffusion. \cite{chuang2023debiasingvisionlanguagemodelsbiased} learn projection matrices on text embeddings aligned with fairness attributes; \cite{friedrich2023FairDiffusion} and \cite{parihar2024balancingactdistributionguideddebiasing} use classifier-free guidance to steer generations without retraining; and \cite{li2024self,NEURIPS2025_3cb4afdb} introduce learnable modules on bottleneck representations to enforce responsible concepts while preserving semantic alignment.
+All assume the target attributes are known a priori.
+In contrast, we seek to uncover minority attributes that are already encoded in the model but systematically underexpressed, beyond any predefined fairness category.

 \myparagraph{Unknown bias identification} Bias auditing in text-to-image models has shifted from mitigating predefined categories to identifying previously unknown biases.
 Open-set bias detection emphasizes uncovering such biases without relying on predefined labels. \cite{D'Inca_2024_CVPR} proposes a framework to automatically identify biases in generative models by leveraging large language models to suggest potential bias attributes, generating synthetic images, and applying visual question answering to rank the prevalence of these biases.
 However, such methods mainly surface majority attributes that dominate generations, revealing overrepresentation but not underrepresentation.
-We address this gap by shifting the focus from identifying dominant biases to discovering minority attributes that are suppressed.
+We address this gap by shifting the focus from identifying dominant biases to discovering minority attributes that are suppressed. \paragraph{Interpretability with Sparse Autoencoders:} Sparse autoencoders (SAEs) have become useful tools for interpreting generative models by mapping intermediate activations to human-interpretable concepts, enabling concept steering, suppression, and unlearning \citep{kim2025textitreveliointerpretingleveragingsemantic, surkov2024unpackingsdxlturbointerpreting, tinaz2025emergence, 2025saeuroninterpretableconceptunlearning}.
+Recent work further extends SAEs to hierarchical representations, such as Matryoshka SAEs for coarse-to-fine interpretability in CLIP \citep{pach2025sparseautoencoderslearnmonosemantic}.
+In responsible generation, DiffLens~\citep{Shi_2025_CVPR} and SAeUron~\citep{2025saeuroninterpretableconceptunlearning} intervene on SAE features associated with predefined sensitive attributes or target concepts.
+In contrast, RAIGen tackles the upstream open-set problem of identifying which attributes are encoded but suppressed, without assuming categories in advance.